-During the tests, the gearbox should be solidly fixed to ground but not in a way that could increase the strength of the joint being tested.
+During the tests, the gearbox should be solidly fixed to ground by the engine studs and the test load may be reacted ahead of any joint between the impact structure and the Gearbox Case.
+No support may increase the strength of this joint. but not in a way that could increase the strength of the joint being tested.